davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     Non-constant addresses for loading/saving coprocessor registers.

   W
-    The top half of a symbols value.
+    The top half of a symbol's value.

   Y
     A register indirect address without offset.